brettgullan/docker-craftcms/README.md

 ## Motivation

 I didn't want to get into highly bespoke or custom image builds.
 I've always found they're not worth the effort.
-Environments and technologies change to frequently, and I don't have time to maintain them.
+Environments and technologies change too frequently, and I don't have time to maintain them.
 I wanted a 'stock' environment that would be easy to update and maintain, and that could be added to existing projects and modified per-project as and when required.

 I'm not overly concerned about maintaining production fidelity -- there are simply far too many possibilities to cover.
 My focus is simply to create a development environment that will run Craft CMS.
-That said, in my experience PHP is fairly robust, minor version differences are rarely the cause of issues between environments.
+That said, in my experience PHP is fairly robust.
+Minor version differences are rarely the cause of issues between environments.
 So this stack should serve pretty well to be getting started with.

 # HOW TO USE